mk-fg/name-based-routing-policy-controller/README.rst

 Main script runs availability checks, but doesn't do anything beyond that by default.

-It can run hooks specified via ``--policy-*-cmd`` options to control whatever system used for connection workarounds, or send this data to unix socket, e.g. to something more privileged outside its sandbox that can tweak the firewall.
+It can run hook scripts/commands specified via ``--policy-*-cmd`` options to control whatever system used for connection workarounds, or send this data to unix socket, e.g. to something more privileged outside its sandbox that can tweak the firewall.

-nbrpc-policy-cmd.py_ and nbrpc-policy-nft.py_ scripts in the repo can be used as an example of handling script's ``-s/--policy-socket`` interactions.
+nbrpc-policy-cmd.py_ and nbrpc-policy-nft.py_ scripts in the repo can be used instead of direct hooks with ``-s/--policy-socket`` option, and as an example of handling such socket interactions.

-\*.service unit files can be used to setup the script to run with systemd, though make sure to tweak Exec-lines and any paths in there.
+nbrpc.service_ and other \*.service files can be used to setup the script(s) to run with systemd, though make sure to tweak Exec-lines and any other paths in there first.

 Also see below for an extended OS routing integration example.

+.. _nbrpc.py: nbrpc.py
+.. _nbrpc-policy-cmd.py: nbrpc-policy-cmd.py
+.. _nbrpc-policy-nft.py: nbrpc-policy-nft.py
+.. _nbrpc.service: nbrpc.service

 Setup example with linux policy routing